Source: NIH Public Access Policy

 - NIH funding associated with the paper

-- A digital copy of the author accepted manuscript (version of record with publisher or journals permission)
+- A digital copy of the author accepted manuscript (version of record with publisher or journals permission), images, and supplementary information

 - The paper’s citation information